digitalbricklayer/techteapotcom/src/content/posts/mrtg-v1-0-in-depth/index.md

            alt="MRTG v1.0 documentation"
            caption="Figure 1: MRTG v1.0 documentation" >}}

-## Dependencies

 In order for MRTG to exist a number of tools needed to exist.
 The following tools were dependencies of MRTG v1.0.

-- *cmu-snmp* - a set of command line tools for interacting with SNMP enabled devices as well as an extensible SNMP agent (eventually morphed into [ucd-snmp and then net-snmp](http://www.net-snmp.org/about/history.html)
+- *cmu-snmp* - a set of command line tools for interacting with SNMP enabled devices as well as an extensible SNMP agent (eventually morphed into [ucd-snmp and then net-snmp](http://www.net-snmp.org/about/history.html);
-- *netpbm* - a [very old set of command line tools](http://netpbm.sourceforge.net/) for image manipulation harking back to the 1980s when a vast number of image formats proliferated and a desperate need emerged to be able to convert between all of the different formats
+- *netpbm* - a [very old set of command line tools](http://netpbm.sourceforge.net/) for image manipulation harking back to the 1980s when a vast number of image formats proliferated and a desperate need emerged to be able to convert between all of the different formats;
-- *perl* - the [undisputed language of the web](https://opensource.com/life/16/11/perl-and-birth-dynamic-web) back in the 1990s
+- *perl* - the [undisputed language of the web](https://opensource.com/life/16/11/perl-and-birth-dynamic-web) back in the 1990s;
 - *cron* - a built-in Unix tool for running episodic jobs.
-MRTG expects to be run every 5 minutes
+MRTG expects to be run every 5 minutes.

 ## Output

-MRTG outputs a web page embedded with graphs detailing some time series data.
+MRTG outputs a web page embedded with graphs detailing some time series data for each configuration file.

 {{< figure src="images/dmu-ac-uk-mrtg-jips.png#center"
            alt="De Montfort University internet link throughput graphs"